 Are any tests needed?

 There is no specific test that proves a definite diagnosis of mesenteric adenitis.
 However, some tests may help in diagnosing other conditions which could be causing the pain.
 For example, blood tests, a urine test for infection, or scans (ultrasound or CT scan).
-Sometimes, the features on a scan are typical of swollen glands which may suggest the diagnosis of mesenteric adenitis.
+These tests may show features that suggest the diagnosis of mesenteric adenitis.

 Note: if there is any possibility that you could be pregnant, a pregnancy test is essential.
 This is because the serious condition called ectopic pregnancy, which can occur in early pregnancy, may cause symptoms similar to mesenteric adenitis.
-See also the separate leaflet on Ectopic Pregnancy.
+See the separate leaflet called Ectopic Pregnancy for more details.

 What is the treatment?

-Usually, no treatment is necessary other than painkillers (if needed).
+Usually, no treatment is needed for mesenteric adenitis other than painkillers (if needed).
 If infection with a germ (a bacterial infection) is suspected, you may be given antibiotic medication, but this is uncommon.

 Your doctor will advise about the symptoms to look out for which suggest that you should be seen urgently for review.
 For example, increasing pain or becoming more unwell mean you should seek further advice straightaway.